WildernessLabs/Meadow.TestSuite/src/Connectivity/BluetoothTestRunner/readme.md

 So `cargo run -- number` will run the number characteristic tests.

+### Bluetooth and WiFi

+At the time of writing, WiFi must be disabled in order for the Bluetooth test to run.

 ### Service Cannot be Found

 This message may be generated the first time the Rust application is run.
 This can be fixed by re-running the application.